 Who doesn’t enjoy witnessing one of these winged beauties in flight?
 From their brightly colored bodies to the effortless motion that seems in sync with some unheard symphony, butterflies are an insect each of us can appreciate.
-But how much do we know about them?
-Unless studying butterflies is your profession, or you’ve recently lost yourself in a lengthy Google search that began by asking “how long do butterflies live,” you may not know as much as you’d like.
-This list includes 10 cool facts that are sure to make you think about butterflies in a whole new way.
+You may think you already know all about butterflies, but how much do you really know?
+This list includes 10 facts about butterflies that are sure to make you think about them in a whole new way.

 If you’d ever considered memorizing all the various species of butterflies, it may take longer than you were anticipating.
 An easier starting point would be those species regularly occurring in the lower 48 states of the US.
 Still, that number is right around 575, so we’re recommending note cards or, perhaps, focusing on the butterflies you find in and around your yard this spring and summer.